Isaribi/Coco3/README.md

 ## General info
 This project is simple database for groomers to keep track of their clients.
 My plan for the future is to include a calendar of appointments.
+App is designed for tablets.
+It will not look as intended on small screen smartphones in its current state.

 ## Technologies
 Project is created with: